 If you or a loved one is struggling with panic disorder, finding the right treatment can be a challenge.
 We’re here to help you determine whether the care we offer is the right fit.

-Learn about panic disorder treatment at Belmont Behavioral Hospital in Philadelphia, PA
+Learn about panic disorder treatment at Belmont Behavioral Health System in Philadelphia, PA

 Panic disorder is a specific type of anxiety disorder that is characterized by recurrent episodes of intense fear or discomfort, known as panic attacks.
 Panic attacks often happen suddenly, sometimes without warning, and are highly distressing to the person experiencing the attacks.
 In most cases, the individual with panic disorder has no warning or specific trigger for panic attacks.